What Kind of Writer is the Editor Looking For?

 Sensory Technique

-This writer's awareness of sound clearly distinguishes between beautiful and ugly uses of language.
+The great author's awareness of sound clearly distinguishes between beautiful and ugly uses of language.
 He is capable of literary music-making.
+He is capable of graceful and persuasive rhetoric.
+He is capable of divine images and beautiful ideas.

 -